paperclip-ui/legacy-paperclip/documentation/Getting Started/README.md

 > For more documentation on syntax, you can [check out this document](../Syntax).

-After that creating your first Paperclip file, go ahead and create a corresponding `hello-world.jsx` file, and type in:
+After creating your first Paperclip file, go ahead and create a corresponding `hello-world.jsx` file, and type in:

 ```javascript
 import React from "react";